Tired of the same old coffee flavors?

 When using frozen blueberries, which (in most cases) is the cheaper option, make sure to defrost them beforehand.

-To make the best blueberry syrup for coffee, make sure to taste the blueberries before adding the other ingredients.
+To make the best blueberry syrup for coffee, taste the blueberries before adding the other ingredients.

 Fresh blueberries are usually a bit sweeter, so you might want to leave out some sugar.

-The frozen blueberries tend to be a bit sourer, so you might want to add a bit more sugar to the mixture, depending on your flavor preference.
+The frozen blueberries tend to be a bit sourer, so depending on your flavor preference, you might want to add a bit more sugar to the mixture.

-When you still find that it needs a bit of sugar after making the blueberry syrup, you can add some more to it and place it back on the stove.
+If you still need a bit more sugar after making the blueberry syrup, you can add some more and put it back on the stove.

 Keep making adjustments until you’ve reached the perfect blueberry syrup for your taste!